chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-Once you have clicked the 'Create Collection' button, you will be prompted to enter the following information:
+Once the 'Create Collection' button has been clicked, you will be prompted to enter the following information:

 - Collection Name (name of the publication)
 - Description (abstract of publication)